 There's a lot of information about cholesterol in the news, and with good reason.
-High cholesterol contributes to heart disease, which kills more Americans than all cancers combined.
+High cholesterol contributes to heart disease.
+Heart disease kills more Americans than all cancers combined.

 What is cholesterol?

-Cholesterol is a waxy, fatlike substance that your body – mainly the liver – produces.
-Cholesterol is used to make some hormones, vitamin D, and bile acids, which help to digest fat.
+Cholesterol is a waxy, fatlike substance that your body – mostly the liver – makes.
+Cholesterol is used to make some hormones, vitamin D, and bile acids.
+These help to digest fat.
 Cholesterol also is used to build healthy cell membranes (walls) in the brain, nerves, muscles, skin, liver, intestines, and heart.
 It only takes a small amount of cholesterol to meet all these needs.
-Your body makes enough; you don’t need any extra cholesterol from your diet.
+Your body makes enough.
+You don’t need any extra cholesterol from your diet.

 Why is high cholesterol unhealthy?

 Cholesterol causes a problem only when you have too much of it in your blood.
-Excess cholesterol is deposited in the lining of the arteries, including the arteries that feed your heart muscle.
+Excess cholesterol is deposited in the lining of the arteries.
+This includes the arteries that feed your heart muscle.
 This narrows the inside of the arteries, through which blood flows.
 High blood cholesterol does not cause symptoms, so many people are unaware that their cholesterol levels are too high.